Vinit-Gore/CSL7010-AI1-Assignment_1-Market_Scheduling/assignment-1-workspace.md

     import ray
 except:
     # A hack to force the runtime to restart, needed to include the above dependencies.
-    import os
+    print('Ray not found.
+NOTE: Intentionally crashing session to use the newly installed library.\n') import os
     os._exit(0)
 ```